Washington State Route 20: History

 Finally, in 1958, the State of Washington appropriated funds to build a highway from the Seattle City Light company town of Diablo to Thunder Arm, a southern arm of Diablo Lake.
 Funds were also allotted to improve access roads on both sides of the North Cascades and construction on this section of the highway began in 1959.
 The corridor was designated as Primary State Highway 16 (PSH 16) in 1962, replacing several earlier designations that were shared with other highways.
 Over the next nine years, construction of the road continued along with the signing of the North Cascades National Park bill by President Lyndon B. Johnson in 1968.
 With this bill, the hope of using the highway as access for high-dollar timber sales was quashed.
 Nonetheless, businessmen and residents on both sides of the North Cascades were hopeful and supportive of the tourist dollars that would be seen with the opening of the "North-Cross Highway".
-Moreover, the Methow Valley town of Winthrop, Washington, was in the process of transforming itself from a sleepy cow-town into a tourist town with a western-style theme, complete with false-front buildings and boardwalk sidewalks.
-Finally, in mid-1972, the more-than-a-century-old idea of connecting western Washington with eastern Washington by a northern highway route had come to fruition.

-Amidst fanfare, music provided by the Concrete High School Band, and ribbon cutting, Highway 20 was officially connected from western to eastern Washington via Washington Pass on September 2, 1972.
-Governor Dan Evans, a host of state dignitaries, and President Richard M. Nixon's brother Donald were in attendance for the opening and vehicle procession over the Cascade Mountains.
+The North Cascades Highway officially opened on September 2, 1972, with a procession led over Washington Pass by governor Dan Evans and President Richard M. Nixon's brother Edward.
 The highway's construction came with conservation measures and upgrades to camping facilities in the then-new North Cascades National Park to handle the expected traffic.
+During the first weekend, an estimated 8,000 people visited the Washington Pass overlook.
+The Methow Valley town of Winthrop renovated its buildings into an Old West theme with false-front buildings and boardwalk sidewalks in a bid to attract tourists on the new highway.

+In 2023, the Okanagan County section of SR 20 was designated as the Vietnam Veterans Memorial Highway.
+For several weeks in August 2023, the Newhalem–Rainy Pass section of SR 20 was closed due to the Sourdough Fire and Blue Lake Fire.